Contact and Visiting

 Transport: There are several excellent professional horse transporters who carry horses up and down the country every day and some of these horses will be worth hundreds of thousands of pounds.
 The transportation of horses is highly regulated in the UK so these firms are both very experienced and have stables at various points so that horses get rests during their journey.

-The cost of delivering a pony to the south of England might be £200 - £400 (you can probably get a guesstimate from the transporter over the phone).
+The cost of delivering a pony to the south of England might be £200 - £400.
+(You can probably get a guesstimate from the transporter over the phone).
 To western Europe, £500 - £1,000.
 Destinations far off the beaten track will cost more, but less if your pony can share.
-For transport within the UK, we recommend Eric Gillies Ltd and for transport to Europe and further afield we recommend John Parker International Ltd. These two companies work together so export is easy and straight forward.
-I have exported my working gundogs to over 30 countries world-wide, so I do have some experience.
+For transport within the UK, we recommend Eric Gillies Ltd and for transport to Europe and further afield we recommend John Parker International Ltd. These two companies work together so even international export is easy and straight forward.
+I have exported my working gundogs to over 30 countries world-wide and ponies all over the UK and to the EU, so I do have some experience.

 Horse height conversion -